kannans89/ElmRepo/12_List/12_List.md

 ## Lists are immutable

-Let us check if lists are immutable in Elm.The first list `myList` when concatenated with value 1 ,it creates a new list and is returned to `myListCopy`.So if we display initial list ,its values will not be changed as in the exmaple.
+Let us check if lists are immutable in Elm.The first list `myList` when concatenated with value 1 , creates a new list and is returned to `myListCopy`.So if we display initial list ,its values will not be changed.

 ```javascript
 > myList = [10,20,30]